supercam19/CustomItemGenerator/README.md

 (replace {item_name} with what you named your item, but remember that spaces are replaced with underscores) This will give you the item in game, and everything is done!

+### Warning!
+May experience visual issues on non-Chromium based browsers!